Blog

 When the competed project passes a final inspection, a certificate of occupancy is issued.
 The house must be approved for occupancy before utilities can be turned on.
 If the inspection turns up any deficiencies—red tags—the builder must make the corrections and schedule a follow-up.

-If you are looking to purchase a new home, please feel free to email me, call or text (571) 455-0178.
+If you are looking to purchase a new home, please feel free to email, call, or text me (571) 455-0178.

 AUTHOR: Natasha Lingle is a full time real estate agent serving Vienna VA and Northern Virginia communities.
 She is an Accredited Buyer Representative (ABR) and Certified New–Home Construction Buyer Representative.
-If you are planning to buy a finished new construction home or would like to build fully custom home, you can rely on her knowledge.
+If you are planning to buy a finished new construction home or would like to build a fully custom home, you can rely on her knowledge.
 As your new home buyer agent, she will guide you through the steps and processes of purchase, construction, and customization.
 In addition, she will:

 • explain characteristics of new homes and highlight the differences between custom and spec constructions;